Vryst/text_based_rpg/README.md

 ## LICENSE

-This project is licensed under the - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v2.0 - see the LICENSE file for details.